AstronautCharlie/Real_Simple_RL/README.md

 To run the visualizer, run either run_visualizer.py or run_two_rooms_visualizer.py (according to the MDP).

-Results are in the Final Output file.
-These compare the performance of Q-learning agents on the corrupt MDPs with the performance in corrupt MDPs where the detachment algorithm is run.

-I apologize if you somehow found this page as these instructions are quite incomplete.
+I apologize if you somehow found this page as these instructions are quite incomplete, and visualizations of results will be forthcoming in my thesis.
 Please contact me at trevor.r.pearce@gmail.com if you have questions.